Animals with Extra Stripes

 - Striped lions

 - Brindle and leopard genetics in various animal species

 - Even including humans!

 There are reports of mysterious large striped cats from many location, unlike any known local wildlife.
 One prominent example is the Australian "Queensland Tiger" (a.k.a.
 Yarri or Thylacine--see video below).

 Cheetahs with stripes are referred to as "king cheetahs" (shown right).
-They were once consider a separate species but now recognized as a color morph within the same species.
+They were once consider a separate species but now recognized as a color morph within the same species caused by a recessive gene.
 First sighted in 1926, king cheetah striping is a recessive allele.
 Thus it must be inherited from both parents to be expressed in the offspring, and remains infrequent in most populations.
 Several king cheetahs are known to live at the De Wildt Cheetah and Wildlife Preserve.

 While most tigers have stripes, some have more than others.
 In 'double-striped' tigers most of the stripes divide into two strands.
 This condition is so rare that no real photographs of specimens exist, only illustrations and conceptual (manipulated) photographs.